02 · Core Concepts

 RpcClient— it hardcodes spawningpiand does not expose the extension UI sub-protocol. pi-web writes its ownPiRpcProcessto handle these three kinds of messages.

-This is the hinge between front and back.
+This is the hinge of chat.
 The RPC events emitted by the agent child process (text deltas, reasoning, tool calls, tool results, etc.) are converted by the translation layer into AI SDK v5 UIMessage data-parts, then pushed over SSE to the browser’s useChat.

 - The backend RPC bridge is safeguarded by integration tests against real subprocesses;